-We've started offering flu vaccines for people over 65 and children 2–3 years old.
-Get in touch to book an appointment.
+We will start offering flu vaccines for people over 65 and children 2–3 years old from late september we will contact you.

 If you're pregnant, or under 65 with specific medical conditions, we expect to be able to offer you vaccinations in early October.

 Our specialist nurses run clinics for COPD and asthma review and management, as well as diabetes.

 Our community midwife is available for antenatal appointments in the the surgery every Friday.